Bonfida/bonfida-dev-guide/src/05_Instruction_create.md

 ])?;
 ```

-Regarding the use of `invoke`, the best way to know what kind of accounts to provide is to :
+Regarding the use of `invoke`, the best way to know what kind of accounts to provide is to:
 - first add the account for the program we're invoking
 - look at the binding code and add all the accounts in order